-3.1.1.4 Implement and Encourage River Corridor Land Procurement ship.
+3.1.1.4 Implement and Encourage River Corridor Land Procurement It is proposed, long term, that the remaining 56 hectares of privately owned land in the River Corridor be brought into public use ownership.
 Figure 9 shows the land currently in private ownership.
 There are a number of opportunities available for procuring this land including: